Published in Pediatrics

 About Courtney Kraus, MD

-Courtney Kraus, MD, is an assistant professor of ophthalmology at the Wilmer Eye Institute.
+Courtney Kraus, MD, is an associate professor of ophthalmology at the Wilmer Eye Institute.
 She specializes in pediatric ophthalmology and adult strabismus, including amblyopia, with a particular interest in pediatric cataracts and corneal diseases.

 Dr. Kraus received her medical degree from Washington University in St. Louis, Missouri, where she also completed her ophthalmology residency after an internal medicine internship at St. John’s Mercy Medical Center in Creve Coeur, Missouri.
 She then completed a fellowship in pediatric ophthalmology and adult strabismus at the Storm Eye Institute at The Medical University of South Carolina.